zackw/www.owlfolio.org/content/game/take-your-time.md

+---
-Title: Save the world?
+title: Save the world?
 Sure, but let’s collect every bit of treasure first.
-Date: 2008-05-17 23:53
+date: 2008-05-17 23:53
-Slug: take-your-time
+slug: take-your-time
+...

 [queenpam](http://queenpam.livejournal.com/) and I have been playing some old (or not-so-old) PS2 games: we're totally done with *Kingdom